crimsonclyde/crimsonclyde.github.io/_posts/2023-07-20-jekyll-migration.md

 Since Hugo was somehow limited and I was sick taking care of it, I moved my site to GitHub Pages.
 These are already public documents more or less, so it doesn't matter where the files are located.
 For everyone interested, this is a pretty straight forward process.

-I used Chirpy as theme.
-Since it uses search and has a dark/white theme built in.
+## Theme
+I have choosen "Chirpy" as theme for Jekyll.
+The features are exactly what I want.
+Search, black/white theme, archive.
+Perfect.

 ## Roadmap